Soap Recipes

 Time Required: This can take a half to a full day of preparation and cooking.

-Skill level: The soapmaking process requires some planning and reading.
+Skill level: Making soap requires some planning and reading.
 It can be a little tricky at first.

 Product: Amazing liquid soap that brings you a whole new world of possibilities.
 You will save a significant amount of money.